 How to: Import a Code Group by Using an XML File

 An application might require that you add an application-specific code group to security policy.
 The application might ship with an assembly that implements the new code group and an XML file that contains a serialization of the new code group.
-The XML file can be imported into security policy using the Caspol.exe (Code Access Security Policy Tool).
+The XML file can be imported into security policy using the .NET Framework Configuration tool (Mscorcfg.msc).
 The XML file might also contain information about the membership condition and permission set associated with the code group.
 Usually, the application meets the specified membership condition and needs the associated permission set.

 The following example shows how information for a code group and its associated membership condition and permission set might appear in an XML file.

 <CodeGroup class="System.Security.Policy.UnionCodeGroup, mscorlib, Version=1.0.2411.0, Culture=neutral, PublicKeyToken=b77a5c561934e089" version="1" Name="myCodeGroup" Description="test code group"> <IMembershipCondition class="MyCustomMembershipCondition, myAssembly, Version=184.108.40.206, Culture=neutral, PublicKeyToken=b77a5c561934e089" version="1" Url="http://www.microsoft.com/"/> <PermissionSet class="NamedPermissionSet" version="1" Name="MyPermissionSet" Description="Permission set containing my custom permission"> <IPermission class="myCustomNamespace.CustomPermission, customPerm, Version=0.0.0.0, Culture=neutral, PublicKeyToken=64a85a7d791b1a32" version="1" Unrestricted="True"/> </PermissionSet> </CodeGroup>